Learn what information is presented for each Tag and how to sort your Tags list.

 Visibility |

-Communicates whether the Tag is currently visible to Everyone, Staff only, in Reports only.
+Communicates whether the Tag is visible to Everyone, Staff only, in Reports only.
 Filter the Tags list for those visible to Everyone, Staff only, and in Reports only.
 Alternatively, you can view all Non-Archived Tags. |

 Sorting data columns